cronofear-dev/utasks/README.md

     "Steps" : ["GenerateAndBuildProject 0", "OpenLevel 1"]
 },
 ```
-By composing tasks or autotasks, it's possible to call these tasks in with program arguments in the terminal as well (By using the Id).
+By composing tasks or autotasks, it's possible to call these tasks in with program arguments in the CLI as well (By using the Id).
 This can be useful for using the program with a CI/CD application:
 - `.\utasks.exe a=DefaultBuildEditor "," OpenLevel 1` Will call the `AutoTask` named `DefaultBuildEditor`, then call the `Task` named `OpenLevel` and buffer the input `1`
 - `.\utasks.exe a=DefaultBuildEditor "," PackagePlugins 1 "<enter>" "1,2"` Similar to the previous example, `"<enter>"` is a special input for `empty` and `"1,2"` is an input that selects the choice `1` and `2` (Ranges are supported as well i.e. `"1,3-5"`)